rcook/beginning-practical-haskell/part01.md

 main = print z
 ```

-* Most things you type into GHCI are valid lines of code in a Haskell source file
+* Most things you type into GHCi are valid lines of code in a Haskell source file
 * In order to be able to run a program, a Haskell program must have exactly one function named `main` in the `Main` module (or unnamed module) and must have an `IO` type
 * `print` is a function that takes as an argument any value that has an instance of the `Show` type class: we'll talk about type classes more later